 Propolis is a 100% natural, antimicrobial substance made from plant resins, which is collected by honeybees (Apis mellifera) along with the nectar and pollen they need for food.
 It is also known as 'bee glue' and sometimes as 'hive dross'.

-Sticky at or above room temperature (20-25 degrees Celsius) whilst hard and brittle below these readings, this resinous mixture has been used by humans for hundreds of years for a range of medical purposes, due to its antiviral, antibacterial, anti-inflammatory, anaesthetic and regenerative properties.
+Sticky at or above room temperature (20-25 degrees Celsius) while hard and brittle below these readings, this resinous mixture has been used by humans for hundreds of years for a range of medical purposes because of its antiviral, antibacterial, anti-inflammatory, anaesthetic and regenerative properties.

 Depending on the type of plants where the bees have harvested the resin, in its crude form propolis can be brown, green, red, or black in colour.
 Bees farmed in a specific region of Canada, where they mainly have access to poplar trees (Populus sp.), produce brown propolis.